weilingx46/workshop-sassy-hugo/README.md

 ```

 Save the file, and with the server still running you should see 'Hello World!' on your site's page.
+You may need to restart your hugo server to apply the change.

 ### Create a New Archetype for Posts